 Welcome to the homepage of Dr. Laura K. Gross, Associate Professor in the Departments of Mathematics and Computer Science at Bridgewater State University (BSU), part of the state-university system in Massachusetts.
 I am also a Faculty Advisor in the Academic Achievement Center (AAC).
 Send me e-mail at laura dot gross at bridgew dot edu or profgross at gmail dot com, call the AAC at (508) 531-1214 and ask for me, or leave me voicemail at 508 531-2391.

-This semester I am also teaching Programming and Computer Algebra (COMP 203) and Applied Mathematics (MATH 416).
+In summer 2017, I am teaching Elements of Statistics I (MATH 110) and Introduction to Linear Algebra (MATH 120) in Shanghai, China.
+In fall 2017, I am scheduled to teach Programming and Computer Algebra (COMP 150) and Introduction to Linear Algebra (MATH 120).
 Other classes I have taught at BSU include Elements of Precalculus (MATH 140), Precalculus with Trigonometry (MATH 150), Calculus I (MATH 151), Single Variable Calculus II (MATH 162), Calculus III (MATH 251), Applied Calculus for Business (MATH 144), Differential Equations (MATH 316), Introduction to Analysis I (MATH 401), Applied Mathematics (MATH 416), and Honors in Action (INTD 151).
-Other classes I have taught include linear algebra, algebra with business applications, mathematics for liberal arts, and Advanced Engineering Mathematics I and II at The University of Akron.
+I have also taught linear algebra, algebra with business applications, mathematics for liberal arts, and Advanced Engineering Mathematics I and II at The University of Akron.
 I have also taught mathematical writing in an upper-level elective.

 My research interests involve modeling a variety of physical systems using differential equations.
 I apply analytical and numerical techniques to study nonlinear dynamics, especially of reaction-diffusion equations, free-boundary-value problems, and dynamical systems.
 You can download .pdf versions of my publications or look at my whole curriculum vitae.